yanyaanliu/stock-analysis/README.md

 ### Pros and cons of refactoring the original VBA script

-The refactored code for this project takes less steps and it is easier to understand.
-The refactored scripts run a lot faster than the original.
+The pros of the refactored code for this project is that it takes less steps and it is easier to understand than the original code.
+The refactored script runs a lot faster than the original.
 Steve can now analyze more stocks with the improved spreadsheet.
-Refactoring does take time, when working on this VBA_Challenge, it was a little bit challenging to get the code run correctly.
+The cons of refactoring is that it did take time, when working on this VBA_Challenge, it was a little bit challenging to get the code run correctly.
+In the process of refactoring, I could have introduced errors and affect the output of the analyses.